American Foundation for the Blind

 The Southern Arizona Association for the Visually Impaired (SAAVI)

 SAAVI Services for the Blind specializes in non-visual training for Arizonans of all ages who are blind or have low vision.
-SAAVI offers an Independent Living Blind program with a focus on those ages 55+ who are blind or experiencing vision loss later in life.
-Training provided in various areas, including daily living skills, orientation and mobility, and the use of technology to promote independence.
+SAAVI offers an Independent Living Blind program focusing on those ages 55+ who are blind or experiencing vision loss later in life.
+Training provided in various areas, including daily living skills, orientation and mobility, and technology to promote independence.